-Elizabeth G. Christopherson joined the Fannie E. Rippel Foundation as a Trustee in 2009.
-Ms. Christopherson is the President and CEO of the Rita Allen Foundation.
-Established in 1953, the Rita Allen Foundation invests in transformative ideas in their earliest stages to leverage their growth and promote breakthrough solutions to significant problems.
-One program, the Rita Allen Scholars, supports outstanding scientists in the early stages of their research careers in the fields of cancer, neuroscience and immunology.
+Elizabeth G. Christopherson joined the Foundation as a Trustee in 2009.
+She is President and CEO of the Rita Allen Foundation which invests in transformative ideas in their earliest stages to leverage their growth and promote breakthrough solutions to significant social problems.

 Previously, Ms. Christopherson led NJN Public Television and Radio as Executive Director and President of the NJN Foundation during an historic time for the broadcasting industry.
 Under her leadership, NJN earned unprecedented regional and national recognition for program excellence, innovation and best practices.
 She is the recipient of five honorary degrees and numerous awards for public service including the prestigious 2007 Women Who Make a Difference Award from the International Women’s Forum.

 Elliott S. Fisher joined the Rippel Board in 2011.
 He is Director of The Dartmouth Institute for Health Care Policy and Clinical Practice and a professor at the Dartmouth Medical School.
 Dr. Fisher’s groundbreaking research focuses on the twofold differences in spending observed across U.S. regions and health care systems and the impact on quality, outcomes and costs of care.
 He is also actively involved in national efforts to improve measures of health system performance and to reform payment systems.